Easy garden ideas – 34 low-maintenance ways to enhance your outdoor space

 (Image credit: Future PLC/JOANNA HENDERSON)

-The best egg chair and hanging chairs can up the style factor in a garden instantly, not to mention create a lovely space to relax.
-For a boho vibe opt for an affordable hanging seat in a light canvas or a rattan egg chair.
+Egg chairs and hanging chairs can up the style factor of a garden instantly, not to mention create a lovely space to relax.
+For a boho vibe, opt for an affordable hanging seat in a light canvas, or a rattan egg chair like the Elena Foldable Rattan Hanging Chair from The Range.

 potted plant with white stone tin jar and planter